Curriculum

 At the time of enrollment, parents/guardians are provided with this information and a copy of our Emergency Preparedness Plan as a paper copy.
 Parents may request a hard or electronic copy at any time upon request.

-We are licensed by the MN Department of Human Services to operate a child care center (preschool).
+We are licensed by the MN Department of Human Services to operate a child care center.
 The rules and regulations that govern us also include local regulators such as food ordinances, city, fire, and health inspectors.
 National policies also affect our operation such as OSHA, USDA, ADA, IDA and child care accreditation standards.
 You may access these rules and regulations via each individual entity.
 Our license allows for the following:

 Program Name: Christ Lutheran Preschool